Rskladanek/PhishSim-Toolkit/README.md

 ├── main.py              # Entry point for running the project
 ├── logins.txt           # File for storing captured credentials (for testing purposes only) ├── README.md            # Project documentation
-├── requirements.txt     # requirements for the project
+├── requirements.txt     # Requirements for the project
 └── .gitignore           # Ignored files
 ```